-&lt;sup>1 We also examine tournament models because monthly holdings data allows a more precise estimate of risk during partial years than monthly return data.
+$^2$ We also examine tournament models because monthly holdings data allows a more precise estimate of risk during partial years than monthly return data.

-The purpose of this article is to reexamine some well-known hypotheses in financial economics, and the classic article in which each was tested, to see whether the results of prior tests of the hypotheses remain valid when higher frequency holdings data are used.
+The purpose of this article is to reexamine some well-known hypotheses in financial economics, and the classic article in which each is tested, to see whether the results of prior tests of the hypotheses remain valid when higher frequency holdings data are used.
 We will find that (in many cases) the results change when monthly holdings data are used.

-Section I describes our sample.
-Section II explores the amount of missed trades when alternative reporting periods are employed.
-In Section III we examine the results of Grinblatt, Titman and Wermers (1995), who, using quarterly data, showed that mutual funds on average trade based on momentum.
+Section 2 describes our sample.
+Section 3 explores the amount of missed trades when alternative reporting periods are employed.
+In Section 4 we examine the results of Grinblatt et al. (1995), who, using quarterly data, showed that mutual funds on average trade based on momentum.
 We reexamine their results using monthly data and find that on average the effect of momentum essentially disappears and about as many funds trade against past price increases (contrarians) as trade based on these increases (momentum traders).
-In Sections IV and V we examine whether mutual funds engage in extra trading for tax purposes and whether they window dress.
+In Sections 5 and 6 we examine whether mutual funds engage in extra trading for tax purposes and whether they window dress.
 We find evidence of both tax trading and window dressing.
 The use of monthly data allows us to better analyze the existence, timing and the magnitude of tax trading and window dressing.
-Finally, Section VI examines tournament behavior, that is, whether underperforming mutual funds increase risk in the latter part of the year.
+Section 7 examines tournament behavior, that is, whether underperforming mutual funds increase risk in the latter part of the year.
 This phenomenon has been studied using return data, and different studies have reached different conclusions.
 The use of a new methodology based on monthly holdings data allows a more precise estimation of portfolio characteristics each month and thus a more precise measurement of tournament behavior.
 We find that mutual funds that had high return in the first part of the year increase risk while low return funds decrease risk.
+Section 8 concludes.